Karthikprasadm/Lume/README.md

 ## License

-File Converter is licensed under the GPL version 3 License.
+Lume Converter is licensed under the GPL version 3 License.
+Copyright notices from the original project are preserved as required by GPLv3.
 For more information check the LICENSE.md file in your installation folder or the [gnu website](https://www.gnu.org/licenses/gpl.html).